Circle of Security Classroom: Direct Access for Educators

 Educators complete COS Classroom for foundational understanding, then connect with trained COS Classroom Coaches for ongoing support applying concepts with specific children and classroom challenges.

-Key components of COS Classroom course include:
+Key components of the COS Classroom course include:

 - Individual Learning Pathways: Personalized progress tracking with individual access to course materials including a course workbook and handouts, completion certificates, and continuing education credit